DevHalo/Raytracer/README.md

 # C++ Raytracer
-A very simple raytracer written in C++ as a final project for EECS 3431 (Introduction to 3D Computer Graphics).
+A very simple raytracer written in C++ as a final project for an introductory 3D graphics course.

 <p align="center">
     <img src="img/splash.png"/>